DongzeHE/scpca-docs/docs/getting_started.md

 #### Submitter-provided annotations

-To access submitter-provided annotations in the `SingleCellExperiment`, use the following command:
+To access submitter-provided annotations, if available, in the `SingleCellExperiment`, use the following command:

 ```r
 # submitter-provided annotations for each cell